A stay@home mum who learns online

-So, many writing(s), and mistakes, and re-writing(s), and mistakes, and crying, and dramas, and re-mistakes, and anger, and re-re-writing(s) later, I am now learning to edit on my own, and as well as being auto-critical of my own works.
-And all of this has been possible through learning on the go, and of course, assisted by web materials (for quick searches, edits, vocabs, storage, organisation) (and yes! if you don’t have enough audacity to learn on your own online, then please, take the safest route of seeking mentorship, or even take a course, or else, learn about your digital working tool before going further).
+So, many writing(s), and loads of mistakes, and re-writing(s), and loads of mistakes, and crying, and dramas, and loads of re-mistakes, and anger, and frustrations, and re-re-writing(s) later, I am now learning to edit on my own, and as well as being auto-critical of my work.
+And all of this has been possible through learning on the go online, assisted by web materials and tools like search bars to quickly do my research; writing softwares that store and help with the organisation of my online documents, and as well help with spelling errors.

-Throughout these years, I learned through the hard way that your computer might be subjected to viruses or any other kind of digital threats, but also that as a non-tech-savvy experiencing with computerlogy, while not knowing what you’re doing, might bring about minor/major accidents within your personal computer system.
-If I had not saved my document on a USB Flash Drive, I would surely have no books being written actually.
+Throughout these years I learned through the hard way that your computer can be subjected to viruses or any other kind of digital threats, but also that as a non-tech-savvy experiencing with computerlogy, while not knowing what you’re doing, might bring about minor/major accidents within your personal computer system.
+If I had not saved my documents on a USB Key Darcocyte would have been lost forever.

-Sadly, it was not the same for all the rest of my works, but now, I have well understood the lesson, and as often as possible I save my work on an external drive.
-If you are not tech-savvy, please, remember to save your precious works on a flash drive, or else, always keep the contact number of a good informatician/ethical hacker at hand, otherwise, if you’re a passionate technophile, take a course on computer programs so as to know in depth about your tech-tool.
+Sadly, it was not the same for the rest of my work, but now that I have well understood the lessons, as often as possible I save my work on an external drive.
+If you are not tech-savvy, please, remember to always save your precious work on a flash drive or USB key (now everything is automatically saved on the cloud), or else, always keep the contact number of a good informatician/ethical hacker at hand, otherwise if you’re a passionate technophile you can consider to take a course in computer programming so as to know in depth about your tech-tool.